 A tuning that is often popular with blues players, the open D tuning is our last recommendation for a great alternate tuning to try.
 Blues players, as well as folk legend Bob Dylan, have made use of this tuning in the past.
 Bob Dylan, for example, makes heavy use of this tuning on his famous Blood on the Tracks album.

-With this tuning, you’ll tune both E strings down one whole step to a D notes.
+With this tuning, you’ll tune both E strings down one whole step to a D note.
 In addition to this, you’ll tune your G string down just one half-step to an F#.
 You’ll tune your B string down to an A note.

 If you’re interested in getting started with slide guitar, this tuning is the one you’ll likely want to use.